Baby car seats have more than twice as many germs as the average toilet seat, a new study has found.

 Our reviews will help you choose a seat that’s easy to keep clean.
 We’ll tell you if the covers are easy to remove and whether they’re machine washable, or whether you’ll have to wash them by hand.

-You can find out how to keep your child safe with our video guide to fitting a child car seat correctly.
+You can find out how to keep your child safe with our video guide to fitting a car seat correctly.

-Best child car seat
+Best baby car seat

 Recent Which? testing has uncovered the best child car seat we’ve ever seen.
 This seat earned five-star ratings for both frontal crash protection and side crash protection and received an overall score of 87%, which is higher than any other car seat we’ve tested.